No Fee Guarantee

 Concussions are the most common type of brain injuries, and they occur when brain’s soft tissue is jarred as a result of impact, such as hitting the head during a slip-and-fall accident or striking the head in a motor vehicle accident.
 While some concussions are relatively mild and allow for full recovery with proper care, other concussions can have costly, lasting effects.

 The attorneys at the Kiley Law Group understand the costs associated with treating and recovering from concussions and other brain injuries, and we’re here to help you pursue the financial security you need to restore your life.
-Please contact us for a free consultation if you or a loved one suffered a concussion caused by another’s negligence.
+Please contact a Massachusetts personal injury lawyer for a free consultation if you or a loved one suffered a concussion caused by another’s negligence.

 Coup and contrecoup brain injuries occur when the head strikes an object resulting in localized harm to the brain.
 Coup injuries are those that occur at the site of impact, while contrecoup injuries occur on the side of the brain opposite the impact point.
 Coup-contrecoup brain injuries can cause cerebral contusions (brain bruising), hematomas (blood pooling on the brain) and cerebral swelling.